RedHatSatellite/satellite-clone/README.md

 9. Untar pgsql, mongo data tar files.
 Restart required services.
 10. Update the Satellite default password for admin to `changeme`.
 11. Fix the katello assets link which point to an invalid path.

+## RUN HOSTNAME CHANGE PLAYBOOK:
+1. Update the required sections in `roles/change_hostname/vars/main.yml`.
+2. Update the `inventory` file under the root of this project to add your Satellite VM's ip address.
+3. Run the ansible playbook:
+    ```console
+      # ansible-playbook -i inventory deploy-hostname-playbook.yml
+    ```